shrohilla/kafka-GA-blog/ReadMe.md

       3. In-App -- in-app listener notification
 In the above description the listeners are kafka trigger functions

+**Pre-requisite** :-
+ 1. Customer should have the broker on managed cloud
+ 2. Customer should write using the producer code in producer-package
+ 3. While writing in configured topic, schema registry should be up for that please run the docker-compose

 The detailed description in below diagram :-

 ![alt text](img/blog.png)